-Announcing LAF's 2013 National Olmsted Scholars
+Announcing LAF's 2013 Olmsted Scholars

-The Landscape Architecture Foundation is pleased to announce that Leann Andrews, a graduate student at the University of Washington, and McKenzie Wilhelm, an undergraduate at the Ohio State University, were selected as the 2013 National Olmsted Scholars.
-Leann receives the $25,000 prize, and McKenzie is the first recipient of the new $15,000 award for undergraduates.
+The Landscape Architecture Foundation is pleased to announce the two winners and six finalists for its 2013 Olmsted Scholars Program, the premier leadership recognition program for landscape architecture students.
 This year marks the first that LAF has offered separate recognition and awards for graduate and undergraduate students.

+Leann Andrews, a master's student at the University of Washington, was selected as the 2013 National Olmsted Scholar and recipient of the $25,000 graduate prize.
 In June, Leann will receive a Master of Landscape Architecture with a Certificate in Global Health.
 She plans to use the award to return to Lima, Peru to implement her certificate capstone project: a community gardening and ecological restoration initiative designed to improve nutrition, increase mobility, reduce illness, improve mental health and well-being, and contribute to economic stability and social infrastructure in a distressed informal ‘slum’ community.

+McKenzie Wilhelm, an undergraduate student at The Ohio State University, was selected as the other 2013 National Olmsted Scholar and recipient of the $15,000 undergraduate prize.
 McKenzie is pursuing a Bachelor of Science in Landscape Architecture and expects to graduate in May 2014.
 She plans to use the award to travel to Bristol Bay and the proposed Pebble Mine in Alaska to research and develop speculative designs for alternative mining practices and modular intervention to enhance and protect salmon habitat.

 Also honored are six National Olmsted Scholar Finalists, who each receive a $1,000 award.
-The graduate finalists are:

-- Jose Alvarez, Florida International University
+Florida International University

-- Tina Chee, University of Southern California
+University of Southern California

-- Graham Prentice, University of Pennsylvania
+University of Pennsylvania

 The undergraduate finalists are: